 - Describe the team composition and collaborations, planned or in place, and the expertise that will be contributed to the project by each PI and collaborator. - Separately upload a testing cascade.
 The testing cascade must not exceed one page.
 Refer to Appendix II for an example. - Strategic considerations (max.
-500 words) - Describe the unmet clinical need, identifying the current standard of care for the disease indication, and its limitations. - Describe the competitive landscape and the differentiation features of the proposed therapeutic approach. - Describe issues with contemporary efforts with the same or related target including reasons for successes or failures based on biologic, pharmacologic or toxicity concerns. - Indicate if molecules identified from this effort have the potential to be FiC or BiC potential. - Attachments: The following items should be attached to the LOI: - Figures and tables (max. of six figures and tables).
+500 words) - Describe the unmet clinical need, identifying the current standard of care for the disease indication, and its limitations. - Describe the competitive landscape and the differentiation features of the proposed therapeutic approach. - Describe issues with contemporary efforts with the same or related target including reasons for successes or failures based on biologic, pharmacologic or toxicity concerns. - Indicate if molecules identified from this effort have the potential to be FiC or BiC potential. - LOI references and attachments: The following items should be included: - References - Figures and tables (max. of six figures and tables).
 Each figure should be uploaded separately as a single page jpeg file.
 Label file name: Request ID\Figures tables #X\LOI.
 A legend can be provided for each figure/table in the provided textbox. - Testing cascade LOI (must not exceed one page; refer to Appendix II.
-Label file name: Request ID\ Testing cascade\LOI and upload as a jpeg). - References.
-Label file name: Request ID\References\LOI and upload as a PDF.
+Label file name: Request ID\ Testing cascade\LOI and upload as a jpeg).